ExpatLogic

 Path to United Kingdom citizenship

-Residency requirement: 5 years (proposed increase to 10 years under 2025 white paper).
+Residency requirement: 5 years for ILR (proposed increase to 10 years under 2025 white paper 'earned settlement' system).
 Based on Home Office published processing times, GOV.UK.

 Fastest